MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/flatc-async-patterns.md

 An **asynchronous API** is an API that returns quickly but starts an **asynchronous task** and the result is returned after the task is finished.

-Traditionally, games have little control over which thread executes the **asynchronous task** and which thread returns the results when using a **completion callback**.
+Traditionally, games have had little control over which thread executes the **asynchronous task** and which thread returns the results when using a **completion callback**.
 Some games are designed so that a section of the heap is only touched by a single thread to avoid any need for thread synchronization.
 If the **completion callback** isn't called from a thread the game controls, updating shared state with the result of an **asynchronous task** will require thread synchronization.